Serious heart-related side effects, including heart-related death have been observed

 Tell your doctor if you have or have had any of the following medical conditions:

-heart disease, heart failure or a history of heart attack
+heart disease, heart failure , a heart attack or a stroke

 allergic reaction to allopurinol (a medicine used to treat gout)